DLR-RM/BlenderProc/examples/vscode_advanced_debugging/README.md

 and then start the debugger client in VSCode, enjoy debugging~

 ## Important Notice
+- if you already have other debugger configuration in `launch.json`, you can add our remote debugging configuration into it rather than replacing it.
 - make sure the debugger is running, otherwise your app will halt
 - add breakpoints after setting up ptvsd, otherwise the breakpoints will not take effect
 - if error occurs when import ptvsd, check if you insert snippet in 2nd step correctly